antrea-io/antrea/docs/network-flow-visibility.md

   # Provide DNS name or IP address of flow aggregator for generating TLS certificate.
 It must match
   # the flowCollectorAddr parameter in the antrea-agent config.
   #flowAggregatorAddress: "flow-aggregator.flow-aggregator.svc"

+  # Provide format for records sent to the configured flow collector.
+  # Supported formats are IPFIX and JSON.
+  #recordFormat: "IPFIX"
 ```

 Please note that the default values for `flowExportInterval`, `aggregatorTransportProtocol`,